Department of Otolaryngology and Communicative Sciences

 - Goal.
 The ACT Center will serve as a treatment, educational and research resource to benefit all Mississippians.

 ACT Center activities emphasize three core components:

 - Education.
-Our activities include a variety of educational efforts as a means to motivating tobacco users to quit.
-Importantly, training healthcare professionals to promote cessation among tobacco users is a key activity, designed to increase the availability and accessibility of clinical services.
-Our key workshops emphasize brief interventions and training / certifying Tobacco Treatment Specialists; other activities include presentations to healthcare providers, students, businesses and organizations on a variety of topics related to tobacco use, impact, treatment and its benefits, and others.
+Training healthcare professionals to promote cessation among tobacco users is a key activity, designed to increase the availability and accessibility of clinical services.
+Our key programs emphasize brief interventions, training Tobacco Treatment Specialists, and other activities.

 - Research.
 ACT Center faculty have been involved in a broad research agenda, including Basic Science (genetics), Applied Clinical (psychological mechanisms, assessment strategies, treatment strategies, subpopulations, treatment efficacy), and Public Health (media messaging, treatment program deployment, treatment efficacy, effectiveness, cost-effectiveness) topics.